KubbusYC/RSeal/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### [FURTHER INFORMATION]
 Any and all information that might be suspected to have relation to the bug.
+For example:
+    Browser
+    System Information
+    XAMPP Setup
+    etc.